-Every Local Authority (LA) should provide information/guidelines on the withdrawal process on their website, which should be based on the statutory guidance (Scottish Government, January 2007).
-The Scottish Government are looking to update this guidance (consultation underway spring/summer 2022) and updates will be reflected here.
+Every Local Authority (LA) should provide information/guidelines on the withdrawal process on their website, which should be based on the statutory guidance (Scottish Government, January 2025).

 The first step is to send your letter asking for consent to withdraw your child from school, as per the guide HERE.
 You should include your educational provision, as per the guide HERE.

-Consent is not needed if: the child has never attended a public school, the child has never attended a public school in that authority’s area, the child is being withdrawn from an independent school, the child has finished primary education in one school but has not started secondary education in another, or the school the child has been attending has closed.
+Consent is not needed if: the child has never attended a public school, the child has never attended a public school in that authority’s area, the child is being withdrawn from an independent school, the child has finished primary education in one school but has not started secondary education in another, the school the child has been attending has closed, or the child is not yet of school age.

 If consent is withheld, you should be given the opportunity to address the grounds for refusal and resubmit your request for reconsideration.